bbauska/W3Cx-2of5/README.md

 <h4>Everything in HTML</h4>

-It may seem redundant, but the next bit tells the browser where the actual HTML code begins, using an <html> tag:
+It may seem redundant, but the next bit tells the browser where the actual HTML code begins, using an &lt;html> tag:

 ```
 <html>